 Each year, the City of Kingston prepares a Consolidated Annual Performance and Evaluation Report (CAPER) which can identify areas that call for improvements to oversight over regulatory compliance, the need to better assess the capacity of sub-recipients to undertake CDBG-sponsored projects, and meeting projected housing goals established by the Con Plan.
-The City is working to make sure all efforts are made to properly administer the CDBG program by maintaining the timeliness of program expenditures which have been lacking, appropriately planning for project completion, sufficiently monitoring sub-recipients' use of CDBG funds and effectively targeting program dollars where they are most needed.
+The City continues to put forth the l efforts to properly administer the CDBG program by maintaining the timeliness of program expenditures, appropriately planning for project completion, sufficiently monitoring sub-recipients' use of CDBG funds and effectively targeting program dollars where they are most needed.